popey/popey.com-blog/content/post/2020/12/keyboards-old-and-new.md

 ![Tex Shinobi Prototype](/blog/images/2020-12-25/ugwzd9cjhfx21.jpg)

 I eagerly awaited the manufacture and sale of these keyboards, until in May I saw they were [available](https://tex.com.tw/products/shinobi).
 I don't think I've ever bought anything online any faster.
-It shiped in mid July and I was giddy with excitement when I got the email notification.
+It shipped in mid July and I was giddy with excitement when I got the email notification.

 ![Tex Shinobi](/blog/images/2020-12-25/shinobi.jpg)